 Over the years Aguéli made a number of drawings and paintings of her, but when you read their correspondence it’s very obvious that she was much more interested in Aguéli the thinker, the anarchist, the defender of the rights of animals, than of Aguéli the artist.
 She supported him in all strands of life, both materially and mentally, but at the same time she perceived of this support as giving her the right to determine how he should lead his life.

 With a modern expression you might characterise their relationship as a love-hate one.
 Only during short periods could Aguéli free himself from the spell she had cast over him.

-In 1894 He was arrested in April under suspicion of organising an anarchist conspiracy.
+He was arrested in April under suspicion of organising an anarchist conspiracy.
 He was released four months later.
 During that long process and his stay in prison, his complex relationship with Mme.
 Marie Huot began anew.
 In September he left for Egypt in search of a “monotheistic landscape”.
 He settled in Cairo and renewed his friendship with Emile Bernard.

 Even if Aguéli did confess that he was very excited during the street fights between students and the police in Paris, he doesn’t seem to have been involved in any subversive anarchist plots.
 During his life there is only one instance recorded when he took to violence, and I will come back to that.
 But his extensive reading included anarchist tracts and it’s obvious that his dislike of authorities fitted well with the anarchistic ideas.

 Aguéli used the time in prison to read.
 His friends furnished him with the books he asked for, among which there were Semitic philology, religious studies and a number of other subjects, while Mme Huot helped him out with food and clothes.

 In one of his many letters from prison he writes of monotheism which he describes as the essence of the Christian faith, it’s such a basic concept that the “faithful Muslim is more Christian than most Christian believers”.
 “You have to admit”, he goes on,